 Here are some pointers for making software component in question:

-* source code for making a plug-in will be available on bidder request, and test application should be made using code supplied.
+* source code for making a plug-in is attached, and test application should be made using code supplied.

 * supplied source code should be adapted to use new plug-in that is produced.